Sidik Saimima

-Mohammad Sidik Saimima (born 4 June 1997), is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Persis Solo.
+Mohammad Sidik Saimima (born 4 June 1997), is an Indonesian professional footballer who plays as a midfielder for Super League club Garudayaksa.

 Club career

 PSS Sleman

 In 2019, Saimima signed a contract with Indonesian Liga 1 club PSS Sleman.
 He made his debut on 31 May 2019 in a match against Persipura Jayapura.
 On 13 September 2019, Saimima scored his first goal for PSS against Semen Padang in the 83rd minute at the Gelora Haji Agus Salim Stadium, Padang.

 Bali United

 On 6 January 2020, fellow Liga 1 club Bali United announced the signing of Saimima.
 The season however, was suspended on 27 March 2020 due to the COVID-19 pandemic in Indonesia.
 The season was abandoned and was declared void on 20 January 2021.

 Persis Solo

 On 29 June 2025, Saimima officially signed with Persis Solo.